linhongyi/Paint/README.md

 1. The Program is written by C++ and win32 API.
 2. These are many features as the following:
  * To Draw Line, Circle, Rectangle, and Word.
  * Support File Control.
-Ex (open file, close file, etc)
+Ex (Open File, Close File, etc)
  * Support Redo, Undo.
  * Support Copy, Paste, Cut.